-- Encourage the towns of Dakota and Wautoma to limit development near the city's former landfills. - Encourage notification of landowners at the time of sale and prior to approval of a building permit if they are within 1,200 feet of an existing landfill property.
-Notification should specify that more information be attained before constructing a private well. - Protect the city's existing and future municipal wellhead locations from land uses that could potentially contaminate the groundwater.
-The City of Wautoma currently has a Wellhead Protection Ordinance.
+Encourage notification of landowners at the time of sale and prior to approval of a building permit if they are within 1,200 feet of an existing landfill.
+Not all homes and businesses within the Village of Redgranite are

+- served by public water.
+Notification should specify that more information be attained before constructing a private well. - Protect the village's existing and future municipal wellhead locations from land uses that could potentially contaminate the groundwater.
+The Village of Redgranite currently has a Wellhead Protection Ordinance.
 This ordinance regulates land uses within 1,200 feet of the existing municipal wells. - LU 1.3.
-Reinforce and preserve important scenic features and the cultural and historical heritage of the City.
-Proud of its beginnings, Wautoma is celebrating its sesquicentennial this year (2005).
-Many of the buildings in the downtown area date back to 1901, having been built after the "great fire".
-Besides a historic downtown, the
+Reinforce and preserve the cultural and historical heritage of the Village.
+Granite was discovered in the Redgranite area in the late 1800's and the area took off.
+Some of the buildings in downtown Redgranite date back to these early days and many artifacts still exist in Quarry Park.
+It is important that the Village is proactive in preserving their history for future generations.